 Superseded - Quarantine for International Arrivals Direction (No. 8)

 This direction has been superseded on 6 May 2021.
-See the current Quarantine for International Arrivals Direction (No. 11).
+See the current Requirements for International Arrivals Direction.

 Effective from: 9am AEST 23 April 2021